ufxela/240lx-stepper/PRELAB.md

 This image describes how to wire everything up.
 Note: ignore the capacitor (weird thing labelled 100 uF)

 As a step by step guide, connecting directly to the a4988 (you can also use a breadboard if you want):
 1. Put a heat sink on the a4988.
 This will make everything... *cooler*.
+(Goes on the black chip that's near the screw; peel the white paper off the flat bottom of the heat sink).
 2. Solder female dupont connector ends to the motor's wires.
 You may be able to get around this with a breadboard and sticking the wires directly into the breadboard, but I don't recommend that "technique".
 3. With your power supply unplugged, Take two male to female jumper wires and stick the male ends into the power supply, then screw them in.
    ![power supply wires](images/power_supply_wires.JPG)